ARRANGING 101

 Instructor

 In recent years, Toshi has focused on music education by starting his own music education business.
-Through this program he has provided hundreds of performance opportunities to up-and-coming students as well as collaborated with international artists such as Jacob Collier, Terri Lyne Carrington, Dick Oatts, and the Jazz at Lincoln Center Orchestra.
-As of 2024, he has written over 300 arrangements for the program as well as dozens of others for high schools around the world.
+Through this program he has provided hundreds of performance opportunities to up-and-coming musicians as well as collaborated with international artists such as Jacob Collier, Terri Lyne Carrington, Dick Oatts, the Jazz at Lincoln Center Orchestra, and was nicknamed the “Quincy Jones of Australia” by Rich DeRosa for his prolific output.

 In 2019, alongside the youth program, he started offering online courses in a variety of topics such as arranging, music theory, and jazz styles such as Bebop, Swing, and Latin Jazz.
 As a result, he has now helped hundreds of participants achieve their musical dreams, with many going on to make their mark on the international jazz scene.